vgaysin1/gander/protocol.md

 # Part 2: DATA ANALYSIS USING GANDER

 > [!NOTE]
-> **For this part, you MUST create a new .R script that has only three commands: the two read.csv() and the object you want gander to manipulate - to eliminate content 'noise'.**
+> **For this part, you MUST create a new .R script that has only three commands: the two read.csv() and the object you want gander to manipulate - to keep Gander focused and avoid cluttering its context window**

 ## Protocol for using a gander shortcut: